deffcolony/boilerplates/terraform/proxmox/readme.md

 - [Terraform](https://www.terraform.io/downloads.html) installed on your server.
 - Access to a Proxmox server with appropriate permissions to create and manage resources.

+## Configuration

+The Terraform configurations in this repository include the following files:

+- `credentials.auto.tfvars`: This file contains the configuration variables for connecting to your Proxmox instance.
+You need to provide values for the following variables:
+  - `proxmox_api_url`: The URL of your Proxmox API.
+  - `proxmox_api_token_id`: The API token ID for authentication.
+  - `proxmox_api_token_secret`: The API token secret for authentication.

+  **Note:** Make sure not to commit and push this file to a public repository as it contains sensitive information.

+- `full-clone.tf`: This file defines the configuration for creating a new VM from a clone in Proxmox.
+It specifies various settings such as the target node, VM ID, name, description, CPU and memory settings, network configuration, and cloud-init settings.
+Modify this file to match your specific requirements for creating the VM.

+- `provider.tf`: This file specifies the provider configuration for Proxmox.
+It defines the Proxmox API URL and the API token credentials used for authentication.
+You may optionally configure TLS verification in this file.

+Modify these configuration files according to your Proxmox setup and requirements.

+**Note:** It is recommended to review and customize these files carefully to ensure they align with your Proxmox environment and infrastructure needs.

 ## Getting Started

 To get started with this Proxmox Terraform configuration, follow these steps: